 NEKN92 - Financial Econometrics (7,5 ECTS)

 The course covers mathematical and statistical techniques that have immediate applications in finance.
 It is designed to equip students with relevant knowledge of methods for univariate and multivariate cross-sectional and time-series analyses and the ability to apply them to finance problems.

 Course code: NEKN92 | Download curriculum

 Autumn semester (November - January)

 The course covers empirical models in finance.
-It begins with an overview of more advanced econometric techniques, such as maximum likelihood.
-The course then deals with applying econometric techniques to test financial models, such as tests of information efficiency, market microstructure models, event studies and test of asset pricing models.
+It begins with an overview of more advanced econometric techniques, such as maximum likelihood and GMM.
+The course then deals with applying econometric techniques to test financial models, such as tests of information efficiency, market microstructure models, event studies, asset pricing, and pricing of fixed income instruments.

 Course code: NEKN82 | Download curriculum

 Spring semester (January - March)